EvansAbraham/employee_fast_api/README.md

-# FEmployee Fast API Project
+# Employee Fast API Project

 This API is built using python fastapi and it interacts with the database using sqlachemy client. `dockerfile` and `docker-compose.yml` file are given and used to run both api and the database.